re-roll/interpreter/README.md

 + 21 - wrong or missing header in the source code written in IPPcode23;
 + 22 - unknown or incorrect operation code in the source code written in IPPcode23;
 + 23 - other lexical or syntactic error of the source code written in IPPcode23.

+Alternatively you can run tests on this script with `php test.php` command inside root tree

+CURRENT_STATE: `Tests finished with no failed tests and 1043 passed tests`